priyakanttiwary/InterviewCodeChallenge_React_ASP.NetCore/README.md

 * Implement the feature If product quantity is less than 10 then product list grid row background should be in red colour and if quantity between 10 to 100 it should be in orange colour and if quantity is more than 100 then it should be in green colure.

+* Implement Server side pagination for product listing grid where page size should be 5 only.

-* Wrire Unit test cases of server side code only.
+* Write Unit test cases of server side code only.